fredrik-j-lindberg/discord-social-bot/README.md

 _Note: This requires the birthdayWishes channel to be set in the guild config and that the user has added their birthday via /pii_

+### Server data

+Via the /serverdata command you can access some information relating to the server.
+E.g. the most or least popular server emojis

 ### Random stuff

 - If a message contains the text "christian server" the bot will respond with a cross, which is a reference to the legacy pg-13 status of the Eithon community